Nemanja2508/My-CV/README.md

 # My-CV
-This page represents my CV
+This page represents my CV.
+Page is made in pure HTML5 and CSS.